lul29/Phys212/reading-guide-chap-25.md

 The one thing confusing with the concept of potential (V) is the following.
 Both electrons and protons always move in the direction of **decreasing** potential energy (unless external work is done on them).
 As we have stated, these are opposite directions in space but still both decrease their energy.
 When we use the concept of potential, we divide by the charge.
 The result is that now **protons move to decrease their V, while electrons move to increase their V**.
 The electrons increase their potential in order to decrease their potential energy. (multiplying by negative charge).
 </lrndesign-sidenote>

 We will use multiple ways to visualize the potential.
-I like contour map the best and then I need to remember that electrons want to go up!
+I like contour map the best and then I need to remember that electrons want to go up mountains!

 Finally section 25.7 is the electric point charge of multiple charges.
-Like the electric field, the electric potential can be obtained by adding the contributions from all the charge.
-For a continuous distribution of charge, this is an integral.
+Like the electric field, the electric potential can be obtained by adding the contributions from all the charges.
+For a continuous distribution of charges, this is an integral.

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
 Integral of V are easier than the electric field because the voltage is a scalar.
 There is no direction, no <lrn-math>\hat r </lrn-math>.